krigolson/uvicMuseBLED/docs/README.md

 # UVic MUSE

-An application for streaming from MUSE headsets to MATLAB and other platforms.
+An application for streaming data from MUSE headsets to MATLAB and other platforms.
+This version works on Windows, Linux, and OSX.
+Note, a BLED112 dongle is required to communicate with the MUSE.

 ## Requirements